chnosh/Castaway/README.md

 # Castaway
 Castaway is a diffusion model which runs on dreambooth model.
 It uses stable diffusion library to generate images.
 This model helps you to inject yourself into AI and make any images with your face.
+It provides a personalized experience for the users, where the users can train their own photos, and with appropriate prompts, shall be able to visualize themselves in their dream avatars.

 ## To start with:
 The user needs to upload 15-20 pictures of themselves to get good results and slight modification needs to be made in terms of step size and intervals.